 Attending artists set up their own work in their designated spaces on Friday afternoon.
 The Art Show provides hooks and clips for hanging work on our pegboard panels; framed pieces or canvases can be hung on hooks and unframed flat pieces with clips.
 Tables and tablecloths are provided by the hotel.

 We try to fit in all applicants who qualify, but may have to grant less space than requested.
-If your work requires special display conditions, please email us at firstname.lastname@example.org to ensure that we can accommodate it.
+If your work requires special display conditions, please email us at email@example.com or add a note in your application to let us know.

-WisCon charges a 4% commission on all sales (8% for mail-in art).
-After we pay for the direct costs of the Art Show, including supplies and credit card transaction fees, any remaining commission funds are donated to the Tiptree Award.
+WisCon charges a 5% commission on artist sales (10% for mail-in art).
+This pays for the direct costs of the Art Show, including supplies and credit card transaction fees.

-We discourage mail-in art because we want you to participate in WisCon, and because we believe that having artists attend the convention increases sales significantly.
-If you do choose to mail in your art, our volunteers will hang or arrange it for you and then repack the unsold items for return shipping.
+We want you to participate in WisCon, and we believe that having artists attend the convention increases sales significantly.
+However, if you do choose to mail in your art, our volunteers will hang or arrange it for you and then repack the unsold items for return shipping.

-Because of the costs and additional work involved in handling mail-in art, we charge an 8% commission for it, rather than the standard 4%.
-However, WisCon does pay for the return shipping for mail-in art.
+Because of the additional work involved in handling mail-in art, we charge a 10% commission for it and limit the number of mail-in artists we can accept.
+Accepted mail-in artists must also pay the return shipping cost for their unsold work.

 Volunteering in the Art Show

 It takes over 100 at-con volunteer hours to keep the Art Show open and sell the art, so if you have work in the show (or not), please, please volunteer!
 If you volunteer during the con, you get to see the art, sit in a generally quiet space, and help people buy art.
 Or, if you’re local or arriving early, we always need more help setting up the room and panels on Thursday afternoon/evening.